mahes-a/2023/Azure Cognitive Service/Language/Enterprisechatbotorchestrationworkflow.md

      <img width="578" alt="image" src="https://github.com/mahes-a/2023/assets/120069348/ff815c6b-4a92-47e4-89cd-0439ef2f9ac6">

-- Since , We have already labled our CLU & QA, move on to training and create a training job
+- Since, we have already labeled our CLU & QA, move on to training and create a training job

     <img width="1139" alt="image" src="https://github.com/mahes-a/2023/assets/120069348/97dd3492-3b2b-4ac7-b033-f578241fd175">

-- Go to Model performance to evaluate the model performnace after training
+- Go to Model performance to evaluate the model performance after training
     <img width="923" alt="image" src="https://github.com/mahes-a/2023/assets/120069348/4889d67b-6a0d-42c1-90a6-0594004099b3">

-- Deploy the trained model and note down the prediction url and the OCP- APIM SUbscription Key for usage in the bot
+- Deploy the trained model and note down the prediction url and the OCP- APIM Subscription Key for usage in the bot
     <img width="462" alt="image" src="https://github.com/mahes-a/2023/assets/120069348/402789f2-bbc0-4d21-9c83-a3f24464a118">

 - You can test the model in the Testing deployments tab

   ### Create the bot and connect to Orchestration workflow endpoint

 - Go to bot composer and create a empty bot.
-As we are using the orchestration workflow that integrates both CLU & Q&A functionlities , We are going to make a HTTP request and detremine  the intent .
-This sample doesnot use Language/Q&A bot templates
+As we are using the orchestration workflow that integrates both CLU & Q&A functionalities, We are going to make a HTTP request and determine the intent .
+This sample does not use Language/Q&A bot templates.

   <img width="739" alt="image" src="https://github.com/mahes-a/2023/assets/120069348/7d876a70-69f5-41e4-a36d-b63c8c580bb6">